openid/eKYC-IDA/openid-ida-verified-claims.md

     * `occupation`: OPTIONAL.
 String containing the occupation or other authority of the person giving the vouch/reference.
     * `organization`: OPTIONAL.
 String containing the name of the organization the voucher is representing.
 * `derived_claims`: OPTIONAL.
 JSON object containing Claims about the End-User which were derived from the vouch described in the evidence array member it is part of.
-    * The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in (#userclaims).
+    * The `derived_claims` element MAY contain any of the Claims defined in Section 5.1 of the OpenID Connect specification [@!OpenID] and the Claims defined in [@OpenID4IDAClaims].
-    * The `derived_claims` element MAY also contain other End-User Claims (not defined in the OpenID Connect specification [@!OpenID] nor in (#userclaims)) derived from the vouch described in the evidence array member it is part of.
+    * The `derived_claims` element MAY also contain other End-User Claims (not defined in the OpenID Connect specification [@!OpenID] nor in [@OpenID4IDAClaims]) derived from the vouch described in the evidence array member it is part of.
     * Claim names MAY be annotated with language tags as specified in Section 5.2 of the   OpenID Connect specification [@!OpenID].
     * When it is present the `derived_claims` element MUST NOT be empty.